-- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - The national Quality and Outcomes Framework (QOF) data showed that 77% of patients had well-controlled diabetes, indicated by specific blood test results, compared to the Clinical Commissioning Group (CCG) average of 72% and the national average of 78%.
-The number of patients who had received an annual review for diabetes was 94% which was above the CCG average of 86% and national average of 88%. - The national Quality and Outcomes Framework (QOF) data showed that 78% of patients with asthma in the register had an annual review, compared to the CCG average of 75% and the national average of 75%. - Longer appointments and home visits were available for people with complex long term conditions when needed. - The practice provided a phlebotomy service, electrocardiography, spirometry and ambulatory blood pressure monitoring to improve monitoring of patients with long term conditions.
+- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - The national Quality and Outcomes Framework (QOF) data showed that 79% of patients had well-controlled diabetes, indicated by specific blood test results, compared to the Clinical Commissioning Group (CCG) average of 72% and the national average of 78%.
+The number of patients who had received an annual review for diabetes was 96% which was above the CCG average of 86% and national average of 88%. - The national QOF data showed that 85% of patients with asthma in the register had an annual review, compared to the CCG average of 75% and the national average of 75%. - Longer appointments and home visits were available for people with complex long term conditions when needed. - All these patients had a structured annual review to check their health and medicines needs were being met.
+For those patients with the most complex needs, the GPs worked with relevant health and care professionals to deliver a multidisciplinary package of care. - The practice provided a phlebotomy service, electrocardiography and spirometry to improve monitoring of patients with long term conditions.